TwentyDice/iat_log_analyzer/README.md

 ```

 # User Guide

-naming scheme
+## Naming scheme of Log files
+Each log file must follow the naming scheme, because the program takes Data
 walkthrough
-settings

 # Configuration
 You dont have to create the configuration manually.
-The configuration manager has a hardcoded default configuration with everything you need, that.\
+The configuration manager has a hardcoded default configuration with everything you need, that is created on first execution.\
-Deleting the configuration file will reset it to default.
-If you mess up your configuration\
+If you mess up your configuration beyond repair you can delete it, to get the defaults back. \
-Determine where your "IAT_config.json" file is, see above \
+Determine where your "IAT_config.json" file is, see above.
+For now the config is determined by filename in the same directory as the  \
+If for whatever reason you want to work with multiple configs, you can just save them and switch configurations by changing the file names \
+Create a Backup of the file, before making any changes!.  \

+## How to configure
+The analyzer uses a single json file for configuration. \
+This includes statitc data needed to process data and configuration values that can be changed \
+If the value is not mentioned in the following list, DO NOT CHANGE IT YOU WILL BREAK STUFF
+### output_filename
+File name prefix, of the output file.
+Full file name is this + timestamp + output_filename_format. \
+Change to your liking, but must be a valid file name on your operation System.
+### csv_dialect
+Determines the Output format of the Table that will be produced.
+Default: `excel-tab` Will create a